-DETACH AND RETURN THIS PORTION ONLY For Withhold Broad For All All All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-DENALI THERAPEUTICS INC. THE BOARD OF DIRECTORS RECOMMEND A VOTE "FOR" ITEMS 1, 2 AND 3.
-0 0 0 1.
-ELECTION OF DIRECTORS Nominees: 01) Jay Flatley 02) Marc Tessier-Lavigne, Ph.D.
-03) Nancy Thornberry For Against Abstain 2.
-Ratification of the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2024 0 Advisory vote on executive compensation 0 0 0 The shares represented by this proxy when properly executed will be voted in the manner directed herein by the undersigned Stockholder(s).
-If no direction is made, this proxy will be voted FOR items 1, 2 and 3.
-Please sign your name exactly as it appears hereon.
-When signing as attorney, executor, administrator, trustee or guardian, please add your title as such.
-When signing as joint tenants, all parties in the joint tenancy must sign.
-If a signer is a corporation, please sign in full corporate name by duly authorized officer.
-Signature [PLEASE SIGN WITHIN BOX] Signature (Joint Owners)
+HIS PORTION THIS PROX (Y C/ ARD IS VA ALID ONL Y WHEN SIGNED AND DATED. and retur N THIS PO RIION O ENALI THERAPEUTICS INC. For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+THE BOARD OF DIRECTORS RECOMMEND A VOTE "FOR" ITEMS 1, 2 AND 3.
+0 0 0 number(s) of the nominee(s) on the line below.
+1. ELECTION OF DIRECTORS Nominees: 1.
+Unlian Baker 2.
+Peter Klein 2.
+Ratification of the appointment of Ernst & Young LLP as our independent registered public acceptement 31, 2025 3.
+Advisory vote on executive compensation The shares represented by this proxy when properly executed will be voted in the manner directed herein by the using made, this proxy will be voted FOR items 1, 2 and 3. • Nominees: 02) Peter Klein For Against Abstaiı Ratification of the appointment of Ernst & Young LL December 31, 2025 P as our indep endent re gistered public accounting firm for our fiscal year end ing 🔲 0 0 3.
+Advisory vote on executive compensation 0 Please sign your name exactly as it appears hereon.
+When sign administrator, trustee or guardian, please add your title as su tenants, all parties in the joint tenancy must sign.
+If a signer is a full corporate name by duly authorized officer. ch.
+W hen signin g as joint ruii corporate name by duty autrofized officer.
+Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date